atom/atom-languageclient/README.md

 #### Sockets

 Sockets are a little more complex because you need to allocate a free socket.
-The [languageserver-php package](https://github.com/atom/languageserver-php/blob/master/lib/main.js) contains an example of this.
+The [ide-php package](https://github.com/atom/ide-php/blob/master/lib/main.js) contains an example of this.

 ### Debugging